SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 you can require any subclass to override it by marking the initializer with the ``required`` attribute.
-The designated initializer of a class must initialize all of the class's declared properties and it must do so before calling any of it's superclass's designated initializers.
+The designated initializer of a class must initialize all of the class's declared properties and it must do so before calling any of its superclass's designated initializers.

+A class can override properties, methods, and initializers of its superclass.
+That said, a designated initializer of the class must call one of its superclass's designated initializers before the class overrides any of the superclass's properties.
+Overridden methods must be marked with the ``override`` attribute.

 Although properties and methods declared in the *superclass* are inherited by the current class, designated initializers declared in the *superclass* are not.